AndreiGanichev/knowledge-base/Software/Architecture/Abstraction vs complexity.md

 > Decoupling comes with its own costs, both the cost of the decoupling itself and the future costs of unanticipated changes. **The more perfectly a design is adapted to one set of changes, the more likely it is to be blind-sided by novel changes**.
 Kent Beck [Monolith -> Services: Theory & Practice](https://medium.com/@kentbeck_7670/monolith-services-theory-practice-617e4546a879)

-> If ease of change is a bedrock principle of the arcitecture, then change is no longer difficult.
-Ford, Parson, Kua.
-Building evolutionary architectures.

-> I don’t think the real problem will be solved by making better techniques for separating aspects. **We don’t know what should be the aspects that need separating, and we don’t know when it is worth separating them and when it is not**.
-Software is not limited by physics, like buildings are.
-It is limited by imagination, by design, by organization.
-Ralf Johnson.
-[Who needs architect](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf)

 ---

 ### Источники: